Cycling the Dolomites, from Bolzano to Venice

 Day 7: From Padua to Mestre (55 km)

-Today, set off on a cycle path along the Battaglia Canal, passing through Padua, home to one of the oldest Italian (and European) universities, rich in art and history.
+Today, set off along the Battaglia Canal, passing through Padua, home to one of the oldest Italian (and European) universities, rich in art and history.
 From there, along the Piovego Canal, you'll reach Stra and follow the Brenta Canal, dominated by the country villas of the ancient Venetian nobility (Villa Pisani, Villa Malcontenta, Villa Widmann) to Mestre.

 Day 8 - Mestre